The Rank Prize Funds

 • Undergraduate Vacation Grant: Online application form; project must have clearly defined objective within Rank Prize's charitable objectives

 All applicants must be based at UK institutions.
 Employment contracts must extend beyond the grant end date.
-Terms and conditions documents are available for each grant program.
+Terms and conditions documents are available for each grant programme.

 Decision Timeline

-Decision timelines vary by grant program and are not publicly disclosed.
-The organization operates on a rolling basis for some grants (Rank Lecture Grant currently open) and fixed deadlines for others.
+Decision timelines vary by grant programme and are not publicly disclosed.
+The organisation operates on a rolling basis for some grants (Rank Lecture Grant) and fixed deadlines for others.

 Post-award requirements typically include outcome reports due within one month of project completion.